urmeo/NexusRAG/README.md

 - Two abstract-level BEIR datasets only; the 300-query SciFact set is BEIR's maximum
 - Exact dense search, no ANN index; fine at this scale, not tuned for millions of chunks
 - BM25 index lives in memory and rebuilds on cold start
-- Corrective PRF is roughly neutral on nDCG here; kept because it is cheap and helps recall on hard queries
+- Corrective PRF is roughly neutral here; it only fires on low-confidence queries and leaves aggregate nDCG and recall unchanged on these corpora, kept because it is cheap and a no-op rather than a regression
 - Component-level limits: [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md).
 Model sources, pinned revisions, licenses: [PROVENANCE.md](PROVENANCE.md)

 ## Roadmap